 While the PESO model does an excellent job listing and categorizing the buckets that different forms of media fall into, I want to highlight what the most popular examples of owned media channels are: websites (including blogs) and email.
 These are two key elements in establishing a strong owned media strategy and are where you can house all that stellar owned media mentioned above.

 In addition to being easily accessible places to keep your content, there are several other benefits of working your website and email marketing platform into your overall strategy.

 - You Control the Messaging.
 Now, this one is somewhat of a given, but your website and email platform are two channels where you have complete control over the messaging.
 Paid, earned and shared are all incredible in their own ways, but part of what makes owned so special is the fact that you dictate everything that gets published there.

 - Minimal Costs.
 While you pay for your website domain/hosting and you may pay for your email marketing program, you don’t incur additional costs to get your message out, like you would through tactics that fall under the paid media bucket.

 - Lower Maintenance.
 While paid, earned and shared media execution often needs a refreshed strategy, owned can tend to be more evergreen and require less maintenance.

 - Owned Media is Foundational.
 Owned media is foundational because you can use paid, earned and shared media to drive back to the content on your own channels.
 For lack of a better term, this allows your audience to hear it straight from the horse’s mouth.

 Owned media will continue to play an important role in communications and marketing programs for the foreseeable future.
 It’s critical to reflect, prioritize, create and refine your strategy now.
-Be on the lookout for our next blog post, where we’ll dive into creating an owned media strategy.
+Ready to get started?
+Check out part two of our blog series: 3 Owned Media Best Practices for 2021.

 Reach out if you’d like help aligning your owned media efforts with an integrated communications strategy.